 There were three open air tanks, each fulfilling a separate process: a storage tank, a chlorination tank and a cleansing tank.
 Mussels were brought from all around the local coast, including from the large mussel beds of Morecambe Bay.
+By 1946, 12,000 bags of mussels were being processed each year.

 The tanks fell into disuse in the 1940’s and in 1957, the tanks were decommissioned as changes in the Ribble estuary meant that it wasn’t possible to harvest mussels from there any more.
 They were replaced by a new Lytham Lifeboat station, the Ribble Cruising club, and The Anchorage restaurant.